nowfloats/ANAChat-iOS/README.md

 ## License

-chatBot is available under the MIT license.
+ANAChat is available under the GNU-GPL V3 license.
 See the LICENSE file for more info.